ntustison/ANTsXMouseBrainMapping/Manuscript/resultsDevCCF.md

 \end{figure}

 ``ants.fit_time_varying_transform_to_point_sets(...)`` from the ANTsPy package was used to optimize the velocity field.
-Input comprised the seven corresponding point sets and their associated weight values, the selected number of integration points for the velocity field ($N=11$), and the parameters defining the geometry of the spatial dimensions of the velocity field.
+Input is composed of the seven corresponding point sets and their associated weight values, the selected number of integration points for the velocity field ($N=11$), and the parameters defining the geometry of the spatial dimensions of the velocity field.
 Thus, the optimized